Network Troubleshooting via the OSI Model

 We all hate the dreaded "This page cannot be displayed" or similar network / internet connection errors but how do we determine if the problem is network, cabling or just browser related?
 And what can we do to rectify the situation?

-Using the Open Systems Interconnect model (OSI) we can troubleshoot our internet connectivity from our browser down to the physical cabling or from the cabling up to the browser.
+Using the Open Systems Interconnect model (OSI) we can begin to troubleshoot our internet connectivity issues from our browser down to the physical cabling (top down) or from the cabling up to the browser (bottom up) or somewhere in between (divide and conquer).
+This provides a structured approached to network troubleshooting rather than just guessing.

 The OSI model consists of 7 layers as shown: